nuuuwan/news_lk3_data/README.md

 *2024-11-21 10:10:00* · [`adaderanalk`](https://www.adaderana.lk/news/103655/asoka-ranwala-appointed-new-speaker-of-parliament) · `en`

-National People’s Power (NPP) Gampaha District Member of Parliament Member of Parliament Asoka Sapumal Ranwala has been unanimously appointed as the new Speaker of Parliament.
+National People’s Power (NPP) Gampaha District Member of Parliament Asoka Sapumal Ranwala has been unanimously appointed as the new Speaker of Parliament.

 He was nominated by Prime Minister Harini Amarasuriya at the commencement of the inaugural session of the tenth Parliament.